Brain Teasers for Seniors: How Games Can Help Improve Memory

 These mental diversions can range from easy to extremely challenging.
 This range of difficulty ensures that every older adult living in your senior care facility can find something that is fun rather than simply frustrating.

-An important part of senior brain games is that they encourage progression.
+An important part of brain teasers for seniors is that they encourage progression.
 A resident may start at a beginner level and increase difficulty as they go.
-Just like a weight lifter increases weight as strength improves, an increasing level of difficulty keeps residents engaged and challenged while honing their cognitive skills.
+Just like a weight lifter increases weight as strength improves, an increasing level of difficulty keeps residents engaged and challenged while honing their cognitive ability.

 Why Are Brain Games Important for Aging Adults?